jinjialij/data_structure_algorithms/readme.md

 Output: [1,2]

 Explanation: The sum of 2 and 7 is 9.
-Therefore index1 = 1, index2 = 2.
+Therefore, index1 = 1, index2 = 2.
 ```java
 class Solution{
      public int[] twoSum(int[] numbers, int target) {